School of Art and Design

 Mallios, Jessica Erin, Associate Professor, Art & Design, M.F.A., Bard College

-May, Thomas L, Lecturer, Art & Design, M.F.A., Univ of Texas at San Antonio
+May, Thomas L, Professor of Instruction, Art & Design, M.F.A., Univ of Texas at San Antonio

 McGilvray, Jacqueline Racheal, Lecturer, Art & Design, M.F.A., Ohio University Main Campus